melissaguyre/mixpanel-segmentation-google-spreadsheets/README.md

 3. Copy and paste the contents of mixpanel-segmentation.gs (found in this repository) into the blank project named Code.gs

-4. Follow the five configuration steps found in the comments.
+4. Follow the five configuration steps found in the mixpanel-segmentation.gs script comments.
 They ask you to fill in your Mixpanel account information, set up script options, and to define the queries against the Mixpanel Segmentation endpoint.

 5. Set up awesome automated Mixpanel event reports into spreadsheets.
 Never cut and paste again!